 The filter is not recommended to be applied in all intra configurations.

-Step 2: When available, the four pictures immediately preceding and the four pictures immediately following the current picture (in output order) are read directly from the source image file; the pictures available therefore may exist outside the current GOP.

-Pictures that follow the current picture in output order are only used when the TemporalFilterFutureReference configuration option is set equal to 1.
-This option is typically set equal to 0 in low-delay configurations.

-Step 2: When available, the four pictures immediately preceding and the four pictures immediately following the current picture (in output order) are read directly from the source image file; the pictures available therefore may exist outside the current GOP.
+Step 2: When available, the TemporalFilterPastRefs (4 for random access and low delay configurations) pictures immediately preceding and the TemporalFilterFutureRefs (4 for random access and 0 for low delay configurations) pictures immediately following the current picture (in output order) are read directly from the source image file; the pictures available therefore may exist outside the current GOP.